code4sac/learning-blocks/LB_Community_Edition_Non_Enterprise/Pilot_Iteration_Files/gcc-iteration-nextjs/database/README.md

 # Database

+Database code should not depend on other files outside of this folder.
+That will make it easier to replace the database with something else in the future.

 > [!IMPORTANT]
 > The database is currently using example data.
 Once we have a better understanding of the data we will update the database schema and drop the example tables.